risingwavelabs/rfcs/0000-template.md

 * Can they be resolved in some future RFCs?
 * Move some meaningful comments to here.

+## Alternatives

+What other designs have been considered and what is the rationale for not choosing them?

 ## Future possibilities

 Some potential extensions or optimizations can be done in the future based on the RFC.